rancher/rancher.github.io/rancher/v1.6/en/cli/commands/index.md

 Name | Description
 ---|----
-`--pull`, `-p` |                         Before doing the upgrade do an image pull on all hosts that have the image already `-d`                             |   Do not block and log `--upgrade`, `-u`, `--recreate` |          Upgrade if service has changed `--force-upgrade`, `--force-recreate` |  Upgrade regardless if service has changed
+`--pull`, `-p` |                         Before doing the upgrade do an image pull on all hosts that have the image already `--prune`|            Remove services that do not exist in current compose file `-d`                             |   Do not block and log `--upgrade`, `-u`, `--recreate` |          Upgrade if service has changed `--force-upgrade`, `--force-recreate` |  Upgrade regardless if service has changed